Skip to content

 Read the guide: https://clstr.io/kv-store/http-api

-Fix the issues, then run clstr test again.
-The CLI is designed for quick iteration, just keep running clstr test as you make changes.
+Fix the error and run clstr test again.
+The CLI is designed for quick iteration: just keep running clstr test as you make changes.

 Terminal window